 The S stroke is started on the chisel edge of your brush, slide to the right or left (depending on the direction you want to make this stroke) and then add pressure as you drag your brush down, ending on the chisel edge making an S shape.

-Here is a link to the video, BASIC STROKES
+Here is a link to another video, BASIC STROKES

-The audio is lousy, I don’t know if it is the battery in my mic or if something was obstructing it so I am going to remake it and I will let you know when I do in a future post.
+The audio is lousy, I don’t know if it is the battery in my mic or if something was obstructing it so I remade it.

 I have a full list of painting tutorials HERE.